The General Studies Bachelor's Degree at Charter Oak requires you to complete a concentration.

 of your concentration.

-Please visit the Concentration Guides & Resources page for more information on how to effectively complete your CPS.
-To access CPS
+Please visit Concentration Guides & Resources for more information on how to effectively complete your CPS.
+Access Concentration Plan of Study (CPS) Forms.